3 ways to prove the ROI of HR

 The tie between a company’s culture and business outcomes is becoming increasingly apparent.
 A study by HRWins found that 65% of CEOs feel that strong company culture and people-related issues like gender equality and pay equity – have a direct financial impact on their business.

-This means that, rather than viewing company culture as a secondary issue, business leaders are now seeing it as a critical factor for performance.
+This means that rather than viewing company culture as a secondary issue, business leaders now see it as a critical factor for performance.
 But what’s HR’s role in all of this?
 Of course, while HR teams are ultimately responsible for driving company culture, the research by HRWins shows that there are five specific areas where they can have the most impact:

 - Diversity, equity, and inclusion (DEI)

-In this post, we share strategies that will help your team pull these five levers to have the most impact on business outcomes.
+In this post, we share strategies that will help your team pull these five levers so you can make the largest impact on business outcomes.

 Building the business case for HR

-Before diving into specific strategies, we want to share exactly how to build a business case.
-A business case is a method of providing data or proof to your C-suite to demonstrate that HR’s actions are leading to positive results.
+Before diving into specific strategies, we want to share how to build a business case.
+A business case provides data or proof to your C-suite to demonstrate that HR’s actions are leading to positive results.
 Here are a few recommendations to make this cause-and-effect relationship clear.

 1. Align with your leadership team

 Before your team implements any new strategy or technology, align with your leadership and employees.
 There are many ways to accomplish this.
-One of the most effective methods is to survey both your leadership and employees to understand what is needed and valued most by your stakeholders.
+One of the most effective methods is to survey your leadership and employees to understand what your stakeholders need and value most.

 For instance, you may find that employee wellbeing is top of mind for the C-suite, while your workforce is more concerned with DEI issues.
 As an HR leader, your role is to define goals that map these issues.
 Along the way, you may also need to have conversations to help employees and company leaders understand each other’s priorities to create alignment across the board.